forumevi/anoma-intent-playground/README.md

 🔍 Overview

-The Anoma App Demo showcases the features and functionalities of the Anoma ecosystem in a user-friendly and interactive way.

-Through this project, we aimed to explore the integration of privacy, usability, and security within a decentralized framework.

-The demo allows users to:

-Interact with core functionalities

-Visualize system workflows

-Understand potential applications of the Anoma system
+The Anoma Intent Playground is a user-friendly web application that allows users to explore Anoma’s Intents system.

+Users can input their intent, for example:

+“I want to swap 10 USDC for 0.01 ETH”

+“I want to sell my NFT only via a private swap”

+The app converts this intent into a JSON-formatted Intent Transaction.

+A demo matching engine then simulates potential matches, showing results via animation.

+✨ Demo Flow: Enter Intent → View JSON → See Matching Result

 ⚙️ How It Works

-User Interface
-A simple, intuitive UI for easy navigation.
+User Interface – Simple and intuitive web interface for easy interaction.

-Core Functionality
-Simulate transactions and experience privacy-enhancing mechanisms.

-Interactive Demo
-Live preview of app behavior and interactions.
+Intent Generation – Converts user’s textual intent into structured JSON transactions.

+Matching Simulation – Demo engine visualizes possible matches with animation.

 🌐 Demo Site

-Check out the live demo here: [Demo Site Link](https://anoma-intent-playground.onrender.com/)
+Check out the live demo here: Demo Site Link

 🎯 Purpose

 This project serves as an educational and experimental showcase by the Anoma Real Army Cohort.

-It is meant to:

-Help community members understand the Anoma system

-Inspire new ideas

-Encourage collaboration within the cohort
+It helps users understand:

+How Intents are structured and executed

+How transaction matching works in a decentralized environment

 📢 Acknowledgements